Sceptre/sceptre/website/docs/stack_config.md

 Environment Variables
 ---------------------

 It is possible to replace values in stack config files with environment variables in two ways.
-For an explanation on why this is the case, see the FAQ on :ref:`two_envvars`
+For an explanation on why this is the case, see the [FAQ](/docs/faq#why-are-there-two-ways-to-supply-environment-variables-in-stack-config-files).

 ## Sceptre User Data